microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 func start
 ```

-#### Setup App Frontend
+##### Setup App Frontend

-This assumes that the UI is already set up and we just need to boot up the Angular app

-Open another terminal in VScode and then

-Navigate into the `/ContosoAIAppsFrontend` folder and install the application dependencies

-If your function app is running on a different port or machine, please update the src/environments/environment.ts config file accordingly
-**TODO:** Add Instructions on how to grab the codespace port forwarding URL into environment.ts
+The sample application's Frontend is implemented as an Angular web application.
+For this hack, you will only run the application's Frontend in your development environment without publishing it to Azure.

 **TODO:** Add instruction to open a new terminal window.
 Give explanation of how to open a 2nd terminal in Codespace.

+Open another Terminal session in VScode and then navigate into the `/ContosoAIAppsFrontend` folder.
+Install the application dependencies and start the Frontend by running the following commands:

 ```
 # Navigates into the folder